pieroszek/Tsuku/README.md

 `l` lists all the tasks

-`c name` c is for create, name is the name of the task
+`c` is for create, example `c newitem`

-`r ` r is for remove, asks for input, taking index or name of item
+`r` is for remove, asks for input, prints curr list and asks for either index or item name to delete it and shows new list

 Download: